Permits for organised events

-If you are organising an event, you need to download the Application Form here, or contact the local catchment team to request one; you'll find details below.
+If you are organising an event, you need to download the Application Form (PDF 61 KB opens in a new window) here, or contact the local catchment team to request one; you'll find details below.
 Once completed, you should return it together with any other requested information, such as route maps and risk assessment.

 Before permission is granted, the team check the proposals to ensure that they do not increase the risk of pollution on catchment or adversely impact on statutory and non-statutory wildlife and sites.
 If an event needs an external body's permission e.g. Natural England, then this is the responsibility of the event organiser.

 On granting approval for the event, the organiser will be issued with a permit for recreational activity on United Utilities land.
 There is a £30 standard administration charge and £1 per competitor for 1-100 competitors (over 100 is negotiable with the local team).
 Extra charges for additional services may be charged, such as a ranger required to open gates.

 If the event is for educational or charitable purposes then all charges will be waived, provided that this will benefit the charity and not the commercial organisers.

 North catchment team - Lake District

 Tel no: 01768 772 334 (during office hours)

 Central catchment team - Bowland

 Bowland Estate Office, Catlow Road, Slaidburn, Near Clitheroe, Lancashire, BB7 3AQ